 Online and Distance Learning

 The Canadian education system has long been a leader in online and distance education.
 Most universities and colleges in the country offer at least some online education options, while many have established and effective programs so that students can earn their full degree or diploma online.
-Remote learning has the benefit of allowing both Canadian citizens and international students the ability to get a high-quality education from anywhere.
-These programs are regulated and accredited like any in-person learning in Canada, so students can be assured they’re getting the best education that Canada has to offer.
-To explore learning options, contact the post-secondary institution of your choice for more information.
+Remote learning allows both Canadian and international students to access high-quality education from anywhere.
+These programs meet the same standards as in-person learning in Canada, so students can trust they're getting a quality education.
+If you're interested in online learning, reach out to the colleges or universities you're considering to learn about their programs.

 Pathways to Higher Education